-The most important level of statement to date in the Australian Curriculum is the content description, which covers what teachers are expected to teach.
-The curriculum is presented as a hierarchy of content descriptions, and a hierarchy of achievement standards that is currently more loosely aligned to it.
+Outcomes and content descriptions share equal importance in the NSW Syllabus.
+The curriculum is presented as a hierarchy of content descriptions grouped with outcomes in intermediate groupings called “content groups”.
+Lower-level content descriptions are intended as clarifications of higher-level content descriptions, but are still compulsory to be taught in NSW.

-The following is one possible organisation of curriculum statements within a learning area; there are others.
+The following is one possible organisation of curriculum statements within a learning area in the AC; there are others.

-The levels “Year Level Strand”, “Substrand”, and “Year Level Substrand” are all intermediate groupings specific to a learning area, and may possibly be handled differently in other learning areas.
+And the comparison to NSW Syllabus organisation of content.

+Content groups are intermediate groupings, and may be similar across stages, thereby similar to Australian Curriculum substrands (English in Primary, Mathematics throughout, Science throughout, History not at all).

 The diversity of names for groupings of curriculum statements within a curriculum is pervasive.
 For that reason, machine-readable representations of curricula, including SIF and ASN, are agnostic about intermediate levels of groupings within a curriculum, and do not strongly type them or differentiate them from each other.

 Competencies

 Certain curricula organise content descriptions according to competencies as well as content.
 These ways of organising the curriculum have been encoded as competencies associated with content descriptions, rather than as hierarchical organisations of content descriptions.
 For example, Mathematics has proficiency strands applicable across the curriculum, alongside content strands.
 The content descriptions are organised under content strands.
 The proficiency strands are currently defined for each level in the year level description, but individual content descriptions are not aligned to proficiency strands.

+However, other subjects such as Science have chosen to express skills strands as the content strand “Working Scientifically”.

+Outcomes

+Unlike the Australian Curriculum, Outcomes and Content Descriptions are both prioritised as the focus of teaching, and of associated resource discovery.
+For that reason, each Outcome has associated metadata which other curriculum statements lack (Content Descriptions excepted):

+ScOT keywords

+Spatial coverage (NOT currently in NSW syllabus)

+Temporal coverage (NOT currently in NSW syllabus)

+Only outcomes have statement notation codes (short letter + number identifiers, such as ENe-1A, MA5.1-1WM and HI4-1).
+The first two letters are the subject code, followed by the stage identifier.
+A hyphen then separates the outcome number, followed by a strand identifier where applicable.

 Content Descriptions

-As the main focus of alignments with the Australian Curriculum, content descriptions have certain associated metadata which other curriculum statements lack:
+Content descriptions are a locus of resource alignment, and as such have certain associated metadata which other curriculum statements lack (Outcomes excepted):

 ScOT keywords

-Spatial coverage
+Spatial coverage (NOT currently in NSW syllabus)

-Temporal coverage
+Temporal coverage (NOT currently in NSW syllabus)

 General capabilities

 Cross-curriculum priorities

-Only content descriptions and elaborations have statement notation codes (short letter+number identifiers, such as ACELY1741 and ELBE549).
+Other learning across the curriculum areas

+Most BoS Syllabus Content Descriptions are derived from Australian Curriculum Content Descriptions.
+The derivation is indicated by including the code of the Australian Curriculum Content Description in the BoS Syllabus Content Description.
+BoS Syllabus Content Descriptions are not identical to Australian Curriculum Content Description: they may be reworded, and they may be broader or narrower in scope, with more or less associated ScOT keywords than their Australian Curriculum counterparts.

+Some BoS Syllabus Content Descriptions are not derived from Australian Curriculum Content Descriptions, and as such do not have associated Australian Curriculum Content Descriptions codes.

+The BoS Syllabus Content Descriptions do not have codes of their own.
+However for the machine readable curriculum they are assigned distinct identifiers for internal use.

+Resource discovery is focused against one level of Content Description by default.
+For most learning areas, this is Level 1; hence ScOT terms are assigned to Content Descriptions at Level 1.
+For English, Level 1 Content Description are used as headings and organisers, and discovery is focused against Level 2 Content Descriptions instead.

 RDF/XML Specification